Azure-Samples/contoso-real-estate/community-events/content/challenge-project/02-exercise-swa-cli.md

 > Codespaces offers 60 free hours of usage per month.
 After this period, you will be charged an hourly rate.
 To learn more, visit [Codespaces](https://github.com/features/codespaces).

-To run the project, follow the steps below:
+To run the project in your Visual Studio Code in Codespaces, follow the steps below:

-1. You will need to make a copy of the template repository in your GitHub account.
-To do this, you will need to access the **[repository](https://github.com/Azure-Samples/contoso-real-estate)** and **Fork**.
-At the end of the fork of the repository, you will have a copy of the project in your GitHub account.

-2. On the repository page that was created, click the **Code** button and, in the Codespaces tab, click **Create codespace on main**.
-In a few moments, Codespaces will create a development environment for you.

-3. When Codespaces finishes creating the development environment, you will see a Visual Studio Code window in the browser.
-You can use Visual Studio Code in the browser to develop the application.

-4. As all the scenarios of the project are coupled, so that we can visualize what was created in the portal, it will be necessary to perform the following steps:
+1. As all the scenarios of the project are coupled, so that we can visualize what was created in the portal, it will be necessary to perform the following steps:
-  - Open the Visual Studio Code terminal and, at the root of the Contoso project, run the commands `npm install && npm start` to install the project dependencies.
+  - Open the Visual Studio Code terminal and, at the root of the Contoso project, run the commands `npm install && npm start` to install the project dependencies and start the servers.

   > _Note: Codespaces will show a number of windows on the right side of the screen as it starts up all the servers.
 This is expected and normal._

-5. Once all the development servers have started, the following URLs will be available:
+2. Once all the development servers have started, the following URLs will be available:

 | Application    | URL                                                      | Port |
 | -------------- | -------------------------------------------------------- | ---- |